This information leaflet provides guidance regarding Tayntons complaints policy.

 If you are unhappy with the level of service, or the bill, you have received then please discuss this with person dealing with your case.
 In the event that this does not resolve matters then please write to us with full details of your concerns.

-Our client care partner, Alan Bird, has responsibility for dealing with complaints and this policy.
+Our client care partner, Christopher Price, has responsibility for dealing with complaints and this policy.
 You can write to him at 8 – 12 Clarence Street, Gloucester, GL1 1DZ or you can email him at firstname.lastname@example.org.